simon-cybersec/Workshop-PCB/README.md

 | R4   | 200   |

 # Eagle files
-The files are located in the folder _eagle-files_.
+The files are located in the folder "_eagle-files_".

+# How to flash the uC
+In order to flash the uC the _serial wire debug_ (SWD) protocol is used.
+The corresponding pins are layouted to the PCBs pinheader.
+Have a look in the eagle-files.
+I used a NUCLEO development board from ST which can also be used to flash an external mikrocontroller.

 # Note
 Also have a look at my blog [simon-cybersec.github.io](https://simon-cybersec.github.io) which is all about embedded systems, cybersecurity and other crazy stuff ;)